 This scholarship is awarded to a new or currently enrolled M.Arch student in recognition of academic merit.

 Awarded to a graduate architecture student who demonstrates academic, technical, and design merit.
 PRA is one of the largest architectural firms in Milwaukee with expertise in medical, educational facility and corporate design.
+Finalists chosen may be interviewed directly with PRA who intend to provide an internship opportunity over the summer and throughout the year.
+The firm has a long-standing record of the internship leading to full-time employment with the firm.

 This scholarship is awarded to an M.Arch student who displays exemplary design and academic merit with an emphasis on building technology and construction.
 This award is funded by the Hunzinger Construction Company, a well-known, full-service general contractor in the Milwaukee area.
 The award is also partially funded by the Wisconsin Architects Foundation in honor of the company’s founder, Richard Hunzinger.